 Background checks are required for ongoing mentoring, and are provided free of charge.

-Customized Get Connected templates for volunteer recruitment and mentor matching
+-Get Connected templates are provided for effective volunteer recruitment and mentor matching

-SurveyMonkey links and reporting for event assessment and impact
+-Online reporting tools used for event assessment and impact

 ONE EXPERIENCE GIVES A STUDENT HOPE

 Get Connected provides area students with the hope and confidence they need to go after their dreams.